jtayler/trusted/README.md

 ## Conclusion

-This is faster onbaording.
+This is faster onboarding.
 TruAnon APIs provide a convenient way to access confirmed user data for use on the profile view page and in any way your service can make this information useful.
 JSON parsing and decoding are necessary to use the data correctly, and proper use of jQuery can populate the data on the page.

 In both routes, the `fetch` function is used to make requests to the TruAnon API.
 The `Authorization` header is set to a private key, which is passed in via environment variable.